-Three of the five lawsuits mentioned above involve claims for damages related to allegedly defective product design and/or manufacture.
-These lawsuits stem from a specific incident of personal injury and are based on traditional product liability theories such as strict liability, negligence and/or breach of warranty.
+One of the three lawsuits mentioned above involve claims for damages related to allegedly defective product design and/or manufacture.
+These types of lawsuits stem from a specific incident of personal injury and are based on traditional product liability theories such as strict liability, negligence and/or breach of warranty.